Computer program: Application software

 Application software is the key to unlocking the potential of the computer system.
 Enterprise application software bundles accounting, personnel, customer, and vendor applications.
 Examples include enterprise resource planning, customer relationship management, and supply chain management software.

 Enterprise applications may be developed in-house as a one-of-a-kind proprietary software.
 Alternatively, they may be purchased as off-the-shelf software.
 Purchased software may be modified to provide custom software.
 If the application is customized, then either the company's resources are used or the resources are outsourced.
 Outsourced software development may be from the original software vendor or a third-party developer.

 The potential advantages of in-house software are features and reports may be developed exactly to specification.
 Management may also be involved in the development process and offer a level of control.
 Management may decide to counteract a competitor's new initiative or implement a customer or vendor requirement.
 A merger or acquisition may necessitate enterprise software changes.
 The potential disadvantages of in-house software are time and resource costs may be extensive.
 Furthermore, risks concerning features and performance may be looming.

 The potential advantages of off-the-shelf software are upfront costs are identifiable, the basic needs should be fulfilled, and its performance and reliability have a track record.
 The potential disadvantages of off-the-shelf software are it may have unnecessary features that confuse end users, it may lack features the enterprise needs, and the data flow may not match the enterprise's work processes.

+Application service provider

 One approach to economically obtaining a customized enterprise application is through an application service provider.
 Specialty companies provide hardware, custom software, and end-user support.
 They may speed the development of new applications because they possess skilled information system staff.
 The biggest advantage is it frees in-house resources from staffing and managing complex computer projects.
 Many application service providers target small, fast-growing companies with limited information system resources.
 On the other hand, larger companies with major systems will likely have their technical infrastructure in place.
 One risk is having to trust an external organization with sensitive information.
 Another risk is having to trust the provider's infrastructure reliability.